Children of Bodom: Something Wild and Hatebreeder (1996–2000)

 Months later, the band recorded two new songs again at Astia-studios with producer Anssi Kippo, titled "Towards Dead End" and "Children of Bodom".
-The latter was included in a compilation by Spinefarm Records, which after being released remained on the top of Finnish charts for eight consecutive weeks.
 In late August, the band played the song "Forevermore" live for the first time during a show in Russia.
 This song was later renamed "Downfall".

 Their second European tour occurred in September of that same year, but once more Wirman was not able to perform with them.
 Laiho's then-girlfriend Kimberly Goss (from Sinergy and formerly of Dimmu Borgir, Ancient and Therion) assumed the keyboards this time.
 By the end of the tour, Kimberly invited Laiho to join Sinergy, which at the time was still in its early stages.

 The second album, Hatebreeder, was recorded between the end of 1998 and the beginning of 1999 by Anssi Kippo at Astia-studios (Lappeenranta, Finland).
 It was originally titled Towards Dead End, but while in studio the members of the band opted for the current title.
 To create anticipation in Finland, the '"Downfall" single was released two weeks prior to the album's release.
 It was accompanied by a new music video, once more directed by Mika Lindberg.
 Hatebreeder ultimately topped the charts in many European countries.
 In July 1999, the success of the "Downfall" single and Hatebreeder allowed Children of Bodom to schedule three concerts in Japan with Sinergy and In Flames.
 During two of these concerts, the live album Tokyo Warhearts was recorded.
 In it the band managed to seamlessly reproduce and at times improve on their songs.
 At their request, no overdubs were used on the recording of the concert.